sandrodw3/liferay-dev-cli/README.md

 ### `start`

 Start portal with the latest Tomcat version.
-MySQL configuration needs to be set to be able to use `-c` option to start with a clean database.
+MySQL configuration needs to be set to be able to use `-c` option to start with a clean database. `bundles` folder path is taken from `app.server.parent.dir` variable of `app.server.[username].properties` file, or in the default `app.server.properties` if the first one is not present.

 ```
 lfr start <options>